avaldebe/AQmon/README.md

 The example configuration defined a new AQmon device with `device_id=test` and `mqtt.host=test.mosquitto.org`.

-Subscrive to the new device messages with:
+Subscribe to the new device messages with:

 ```bash
 mosquitto_sub -h test.mosquitto.org -t "aqmon/test/#" -v